gypsydave5/kondor-json/docs/getting-started.md

 Once you're comfortable with this approach, explore more advanced features:

+- 💻 [Converters Overview](getting-started.md) – an overview understanding how to work with Kondor converters
 - 🔁 [Versioning the JSON](versioned-converter.md) – for evolving schemas
 - 🔤 [Tiny Types (Value Objects)](tiny-types.md) – for handling object you want to represent as a string or number
 - 🔤 [Enums and Sealed Classes](enums-and-sealed.md) – for working with enums and sealed classes
+- 🛠 [Field Functions](short-field-functions.md) – helper functions for defining fields in Kondor converters
+- 🧳 [Sealed Classes and Polymorphic JSON](sealed-classes.md) – handling polymorphic JSON with sealed classes

 ---